friction2d/friction2d.github.io/_drafts/friction-100-rc1.md

 * Added support for pivot alignment
   * Align to bounding box
   * Align to scene
+  * Align all pivots to last selected object bounding box
+  * Align all pivots to last selected object pivot

 ### Expressions

 Several changes to the expression engine was introduced in this version.
 We got scene bindings and support for external JS functions/add-ons.

 Expression Presets have been added to speed up workflows.
-It allows to load, save, rename, import and export presets which bundling the code written in Bindings, Scripts (Calculate) and Definitions.
+They allow to load, save, rename, import, and export presets, which bundle the code written in Bindings, Scripts (Calculate), and Definitions.

 * Editor: removed easing tab
 * UI/Font fixes in editor
 * Added `clamp` function
 * Added `lerp` function
+* Added `oscillation` function
+* Added `noise` function
 * Support external JS functions/add-ons
 * Added scene bindings
   * `$scene.fps`